×

 • Use a humidifier to create moisture in the air

-• take any prescription antibiotics until it goes away
+• Take any prescription antibiotics until they go away

 What can I do to avoid getting sick with upper respiratory infections?